 Brian Beyer, Executive Vice President

 Brian Beyer joined CRL in 2011 as a Senior Engineer and assumed program management responsibilities soon after arriving.
-He led the effort to win the $23M, AMDS contract in 2014 and served as the AMDS Program Manager through the first two years of the program.
+He led the effort to win the $23M AMDS contract in 2014, and served as the AMDS Program Manager through the first two years of the program.
 Beyer captured and led the precursor contract to AMDS while also directing much of the requirements definition, system design and fielding support for the Rowbot development and Strawberry Sorter project.
-Beyer was promoted to Executive Vice President in February, 2015.
-In this role, he manages CRL’s engineering and field technician staff and oversees much of the company’s day-to-day operations.
 Prior to joining CRL, Beyer worked for Applied Research Associates and Carnegie Mellon University’s National Robotics Engineering Center.
 Beyer is an infantryman with 13 years of service in both the US Marine Corps and Army National Guard.
-His active duty Marine Corps service included participation in Operation Iraqi Freedom I as a sergeant in 1st Battalion, 2nd Marines.
+His active duty Marine Corps service included participation in Operation Iraqi Freedom as a sergeant in 1st Battalion, 2nd Marines.
 His undergraduate degree is from the University of South Carolina.

 David LaRose has over 25 years of experience in robotics and computer vision, and a 17-year history of collaboration with CRL CEO John Bares.
 In addition to his current work at CRL, he has successfully commercialized technologies in the biomedical, environmental, military, energy, and agricultural markets.
 His inventions have been used in hundreds of operating rooms worldwide during fluoroscopic and orthopedic procedures, in biotech labs for computer-vision-based drug discovery, in active coal mines to predict conveyor belt failures, and in self-driving cars as part of the world’s first commercially deployed autonomous transportation services fleet.
 Prior to co-founding Carnegie Robotics, Dr. LaRose worked at Carnegie Mellon University, where his research led to the successful commercialization of systems ranging from an automated seedling inspection system for use in commercial farming to an award-winning robotic hydroblasting robotic system that safely removes toxic paint from the hulls of large ships using high-pressure water.
 In 2015, he joined John Bares to help stand up Uber’s Advanced Technologies Center, returning to CRL as Chief Scientist in early 2017.

 Dr. LaRose holds a Ph.D. in Electrical and Computer Engineering from Carnegie Mellon University, and a Bachelor’s degree from Brown University.
-He holds nine US patents for inventions currently in use in the medical devices, biotech, and automotive industries, and has a strong track record of delivering working systems based on cutting-edge technology.
+He holds multiple US and international patents for inventions currently in use in the medical devices, biotech, and automotive industries, and has a strong track record of delivering working systems based on cutting-edge technology.

 Ken Carmichael, Vice President of Manufacturing

 Ken Carmichael took on the role of developing manufacturing at Carnegie Robotics in June 2015.
-Under his leadership, CRL has seen dramatic improvements in production capabilities including supply chain management, inventory control, production planning, and Lean Manufacturing.
+Under his leadership, CRL has seen dramatic improvements in production capabilities, including supply chain management, inventory control, production planning, and Lean Manufacturing.
 A problem solver and team builder, Ken comes with a strong background in Lean Manufacturing, having established himself in the automotive industry as a champion of Lean Thinking.
-Ken was part of a team that transformed a century old manufacturer into a best in class supplier of precision machine products to Toyota, Ford, and General Motors.
-Sought after for his 25 years of engineering, manufacturing and leadership success, Ken operates by the core principle that “the right process produces the right results”, and he is deeply committed to continuous improvement, both professionally and personally.
+Ken was part of a team that transformed a century-old manufacturer into a best-in-class supplier of precision machine products to Toyota, Ford, and General Motors.
+Sought after for his 25 years of engineering, manufacturing and leadership success, Ken operates by the core principle that “the right process produces the right results,” and is deeply committed to continuous improvement, both professionally and personally.
 Ken has an engineering degree from State University College at Buffalo.